Oxbridge reject

 An Oxbridge reject is someone who has been rejected from either the University of Oxford or the University of Cambridge.
 The term Oxbridge is a portmanteau of Oxford and Cambridge.

 The term has received some criticism for its derogatory and elitist nature.
 Eric Thomas, vice-chancellor of Bristol University, has criticised it because of the way in which it makes people view British higher education through an Oxbridge prism.

-In 2000, Gordon Brown, then Chancellor of the Exchequer and subsequently Prime Minister of the United Kingdom, started a major political row about higher education when he accused Oxford University of elitism in its admissions procedures.
-The Laura Spence Affair, as it became known, is one of the most publicised cases of an Oxbridge reject.
-Rejected from Magdalen College, Oxford, to read medicine, Laura Spence went on to study with a scholarship at Harvard in the United States.
-The rejection was seen as discrimination because of her state-school background.

-She subsequently went on to study graduate-entry medicine (a 4-year course) at Wolfson College, Cambridge.

 In literature

 The Oxbridge Reject Society Prospectus is a satirical book by Daniel Goodhart and Murray Buesst purporting to represent a society for people who have been rejected by the two elite universities.